nagahamaVH/geoenv24/README.md

 # geoenv24

-Presentation for the 15th International Conference on Geostatistics for Environmental Applications
+Presentation for the 15th International Conference on Geostatistics for Environmental Applications.

+Template using xaringan adapted from [fernandomayer](https://github.com/fernandomayer/y-isa).

 ## To reproduce this slides